MultiCraft/repixture/README.md

 # Repixture

-Repixture is a sandbox survival crafting game focusing on low-tech and unique graphics and sounds.
+Repixture is a sandbox survival crafting and building game focusing on low-tech.

-This is a revival of Pixture 0.1.1, a game for Minetest 0.4.
+Explore random worlds in a temperate climate and gather resources to survive, create tools, build a home and explore the various possibilities of the world.

 ## Version

-3.4.1
+3.5.0

 Designed for use with Minetest 5.6.0 or later.

 ## Features

 * Animals and monsters
+* Villages
+* Village people: They give you hints and want to trade
-* Villages and trading
+* Farming and animal breeding
 * Upgradable tools via jeweling
 * Hunger
-* Custom inventories
 * Armor
-* Simplified crafting with crafting guide
+* Simple crafting system with crafting guide
-* A variety of trees
+* A variety of trees and biomes
 * Weather
 * Beds (skip the night)
-* New and better player models
 * Change your player appearance
 * Achievements
 * Multi-language support
+    * German translation
-* Creative Mode
+* Creative Mode (unlimited building)

-## Project Notes

-Repixture works for Minetest 5.0.0.
-It's a fork of Pixture 0.1.1.
-The goal of Repixture is to make Pixture work properly in latest Minetest versions and to fix bugs and improve usability.
-The original gameplay of Pixture will be (mostly) preserved, the focus lies on bugfixes and usability features.
-There will be no major changes to gameplay.
+* Over 250 items in total

 ## Compability notes
 ### Using old biomes from before version 3.0.0